 Guildford Facility

-The first phase of the Guildford deployment is the creation of a Smart environment based on an indoor deployment of the testbed in the Centre for Communication Systems Research.
-It will serve as initial core and experimental micro-cosmos of the envisioned Smart Campus facility.
+Currently the Guildford testbed provides a Smart environment, based on an indoor sensor nodes deployment located in the Centre for Communication Systems Research (CCSR).
+It serves as initial core and experimental micro-cosmos for the envisioned Smart Campus facility.

-The IoT node tier will consist of 250 freely programmable sensor nodes deployed across all offices of CCSR with various sensing modalities (temperature, light, noise, motion, electricity consumption of attached devices, vibration).
+The IoT node tier consists of 250 freely programmable sensor nodes deployed across all offices of CCSR with various sensing modalities (temperature, light, noise, motion, electricity consumption of attached devices, vibration).
 The availability of these sensing modalities may vary across some of the nodes.
-The IoT nodes will consist of 200 TelosB based platforms and about 50 SunSpots.
-The deployment of the nodes currently stretching over two floors of the building.
-Figure 1 shows the current deployment snapshot as an example of the deployment topology.
-As the Phase 1 deployment is not yet finalized the final layout will vary.
+The IoT nodes consist of 200 TelosB based platforms and 50 SunSpots.
+Other sensor node platforms will be deployed soon in order to achieve additional hardware heterogeneity in the testbed.
+The nodes’ deployment currently stretches over three floors of the building.
+Figure 5 provides an example of the final sensors deployment at floor 1 and 2 of the CCSR building.
+Ground floor deployment is still ongoing and the final layout could vary, however the aim to cover all the desks used by CCSR employees will be maintained.
+Due to the reduced number of spaces assigned to CCSR the ground floor deployment will result as the sparsest among the three floors.

 Figure 1: An overview of the current IoT node deployment snapshot on two floors of CCSR.

-100 embedded Linux servers (GuruPlug Servers), directly connected to an Ethernet backbone, are deployed collocated to the sensor node for their management while offering the possibility to act at the same time as data GW.
+100 embedded Linux servers (GuruPlug Servers), directly connected to an Ethernet backbone, have been deployed and connected to the sensor nodes for their management.
+By carefully selecting and configuring sensor nodes to act as sinks at experimentation time, the deployed GWs can offer also the possibility to act at the same time as data GWs realizing a data plane for interconnection of the testbed to the Internet.
 A server cloud hosts the testbed management servers and allows the on-demand creation of other application servers and data management tools.

 Figure 2: High level network diagram for Guildford Phase 1 deployment